John Irving Quote

 About John Irving

-Irving achieved critical and popular acclaim after the international success of The World According to Garp in 1978.
+Irving achieved critical and popular acclaim after the international success of his fourth novel The World According to Garp in 1978.
 Many of Irving's novels, including The Hotel New Hampshire (1981), The Cider House Rules (1985), A Prayer for Owen Meany (1989), and A Widow for One Year (1998), have been bestsellers.
-He won the Academy Award for Best Adapted Screenplay at the 72nd Academy Awards for his script of the film adaptation of The Cider House Rules.
+He won the Academy Award for Best Adapted Screenplay at the 72nd Academy Awards in 2000 for his script of the film adaptation of The Cider House Rules.